The Clear Edge

 Use this framework monthly to maintain momentum and prevent analysis paralysis from creeping back.

-• Quarterly strategic planning (identify quick wins to unlock larger strategic projects)
+• During quarterly strategic planning (identify quick wins to unlock larger strategic projects).

-• Create “Quick Win Database” tracking all historical fixes + impact + time (builds pattern recognition)
+• Create a “Quick Win Database” tracking all historical fixes + impact + time (builds pattern recognition).

-• Build “Problem Library” categorizing common business problems by impact/effort scores (accelerates future scoring)
+• Build a “Problem Library” categorizing common business problems by impact/effort scores (accelerates future scoring).

 The framework breaks analysis paralysis because it removes judgment from prioritization.
 You’re not guessing which problems matter most – you’re scoring systematically and letting math reveal the answer.